-a.
-Matrix IT Ltd. ("the Company") was incorporated in Israel and began its business operations on September 12, 1989.
+Matrix IT Ltd. ("the Company") was incorporated in Israel and began its business a. operations on September 12, 1989.
 The Company is considered an Israeli resident.
 The company is a public company, traded on Tel- Aviv stock Exchange.
 The Company's registered address is 3 Abba Even Boulevard, Herzliya, Israel.
-The controlling shareholder of the Company is Formula Systems (1985) Ltd. ("Formula Systems"), which is controlled by Asseco Poland S.A., a Polish public company, traded on the Warsaw Stock Exchange and by Mr. Guy Bernstein (see regulation 21(a) - in chapter Other company details).
+The controlling shareholder of the Company is Formula Systems (1985) Ltd. ("Formula Systems"), which is controlled by Asseco Poland S.A., a Polish public company, traded on the Warsaw Stock Exchange, which holds 25.6% of the share capital of Formula Systems and in addition, it has rights on votes of 11.76% owned by Mr. Guy Bernstein, therefore the voting power of Asseco reaches 37.36%. (see regulation 21(a) - in chapter Other company details).